 decision that the Boy Scouts of America are a

-public accomodation that can be compelled to admit
+public accommodation that can be compelled to

-unconstitutional New Jersey's decision prohibiting
+found unconstitutional New Jersey's decision

-the Boy Scouts from terminating the membership of
+prohibiting the Boy Scouts from terminating the

-a gay scoutmaster.
-The Court held that the
+membership of a gay scoutmaster.
+The Court

-expressive organization promoting the view that
+Scouts, as an expressive organization promoting

-homosexuality is an unacceptable lifestyle, from
+the view that homosexuality is an unacceptable

-excluding scouts on that basis.
-The four
+lifestyle, from excluding scouts on that

-dissenters questioned whether views with respect
+whether views with respect to homosexuality were

 2000, in California Democratic Party v Jones,